 TAKE GOOD CARE OF YOURSELF

-While creating an inclusive campus community is vital to the success of LGBTQ students of color, you do not need to hold the burden on your shoulders.
-Usually only a few individuals, typically LGBTQ students of color themselves, take responsibility for creating an environment inclusive of LGBTQ students of color.
+Creating an inclusive campus community is vital to the success of LGBTQ students of color, but you do not need to hold the burden on your shoulders.
+Usually only a few individuals, typically LGBTQ students of color themselves, take responsibility for creating an inclusive environment for us.
 While some students are eager to take on leadership roles to help improve their campus climate, this is a personal choice, not an obligation.
 It is important to think about your individual needs and what you can do to take care of yourself during your college years.

 BUILD A SUPPORT NETWORK